 Opportunities will likely continue to be good, as there is a growing shortage of drivers.
 Presently there are a million trucking jobs and 800,000 drivers to fill them.

-Bureau of Labor Statistics research show that the average pay for trucking jobs is around $39,000 per year.
+Bureau of Labor Statistics research show that the average pay for trucking jobs is just over $40,000 per year.
 If the demand for drivers continues to go unmet, that is likely to increase in the next few years.
 Age requirements run from 21 to 25 years of age minimum at the time of application.

 By far the most numerous truck-driving positions are for heavy trucks and tractor-trailer rigs.
 Tractor-trailer drivers had mean earnings around $43,410 per year in 2016, according to the BLS, while light truck and delivery drivers had earnings of around $36,320 per year.